Hypothalamic–pituitary–gonadal axis: Stimulation

 Ovulation induction is usually initially performed by giving an antiestrogen such as clomifene citrate or letrozole in order to decrease negative feedback on the pituitary gland, resulting in an increase in FSH with the aim of increasing folliculogenesis.
 It is the main initial medical treatment for anovulation.

 Environment factors

 Environment can have large impact on the HPG axis.
-For example, women with eating disorders tend to have oligomenorrhea and secondary amenorrhea.
+For example, women with eating disorders tend to have oligomenorrhea (prolonged menstrual cycles greater than 35 days) and secondary amenorrhea (absence of menstruation for at least three consecutive months).
 Starvation from anorexia nervosa or bulimia causes the HPG axis to deactivate causing women's ovarian and uterine cycles to stop.
 Stress, physical exercise, and weight loss have been correlated with oligomenorrhea and secondary amenorrhea.
 Similarly environmental factors can also affect men such as stress causing impotence.
 Prenatal exposure to alcohol can affect the hormones regulating fetal development resulting in foetal alcohol spectrum disorder.

+These menstrual irregularities are primarily caused by the deactivation of the HPG axis due to chronic energy deficiency and malnutrition associated with these disorders: